Skip to Content

 GuardrailBehavior

-Tool approvalTools marked Always ask (risky ones such as skill install or team-member creation) are never auto-executed during a scheduled run — they wait for you
+Tool approvalTools marked Approval Required (risky ones such as skill install or team-member creation) are never auto-executed during a scheduled run — they wait for you

 Credit balanceIf your credits run out, the next scheduled run is skipped